scripter-sm/EliteZone/README.md

 ## requirements

 > Please use a scripting utility with good UNCs.

-Different utilities implement these features differently, so crashes or missing functionality may be caused by the utility itself.
+> Different utilities implement these features differently, so crashes or missing functionality may be caused by the utility itself.
 > If your utility is missing some functionality or has poor UNCs support, don't expect Elite Zone to work properly.

 ## troubleshooting

 If something isn't working, try these first:

-1. Try another supported scripting utility.
+> 1. Try another supported scripting utility.
-2. Make sure your utility has good UNC support.
+> 2. Make sure your utility has good UNC support.
-3. Update your utility to the latest version.
+> 3. Update your utility to the latest version.
-4. Remove the `Elite Zone` folder from your workspace/files directory.
+> 4. Remove the `Elite Zone` folder from your workspace/files directory.
-5. Restart Game and run the loader again.
+> 5. Restart Game and run the loader again.
-6. Disable other scripts that could be causing conflicts.
+> 6. Disable other scripts that could be causing conflicts.

 If the issue continues, send the **exact error**, your scripting utility, and any useful details when asking for support. [in discord]

-## proprietary software
+## proprietary

-Elite Zone's original code, systems, features, and architecture belong to Elite Zone unless stated otherwise.
+> Elite Zone's original code, systems, features, and architecture belong to Elite Zone unless stated otherwise.

-`Loader.lua` and the software it loads are proprietary.
+> `Loader.lua` and the script/software it loads are proprietary.
 They may also be distributed obfuscated or otherwise protected.

-Do not deobfuscate, dump, extract, reverse engineer for source recovery, redistribute, republish, or share proprietary Elite Zone code without permission.
+> Do not deobfuscate, dump, extract, reverse engineer for source recovery, redistribute, republish, or share proprietary Elite Zone code without permission.

 ## third-party code

-Elite Zone includes a substantially rewritten and independently maintained component derived from the MIT-licensed [Linoria](https://github.com/violin-suzutsuki/LinoriaLib) project.
+> Elite Zone includes a substantially rewritten and independently maintained component derived from the MIT-licensed [Linoria](https://github.com/violin-suzutsuki/LinoriaLib) project.

-Applicable third-party code remains under its original license.
+> Applicable third-party code remains under its original license.

 Relevant components include: